Artist in Residence: February – March 2011

 Sarah Lucas (b.
 1962) emerged in the 1990s as one of Britain’s leading contemporary artists.
 Spanning sculpture, photography and installation, her works are characterised by confrontational humour, sexual puns and an ironic exploration of Englishness.
 In 1988 Lucas participated in the seminal group show ‘Freeze’, which launched the careers of major British artists including Damien Hirst.
-This is the first time her work has been shown in New Zealand.

 Sarah Lucas’s new series of sculptures, NUDS (2009-10) consists of nylon tights stuffed with fluff and fashioned into ambiguous biomorphic forms.
 The works lean towards primitivism and abstraction, and their sexual element links them with the gender-orientated works that defined Lucas’s practice in the early 1990s and after, in which assemblages of found objects became stand-ins for the female body (for example, Bitch, 1995, consists of two melons slung inside a T-shirt stretched around a table).